pkulchenko/fullmoon/README.md

 the `otherwise` value.
 As already mentioned, this route accepts a `HEAD` request too (even when not listed), as a `GET` request is accepted.

-When 405 (Bad method) status is returned and the `Allow` header is not set, it is set to the list of methods allowed by the route.
+When the 405 (Bad method) status is returned and the `Allow` header is not set, it is set to the list of methods allowed by the route.
 In the case above it is set to `GET, POST, HEAD, OPTIONS` values, as those are the methods allowed by this configuration.
 If the `otherwise` value is a function (rather than a number), then returning a proper result and setting the `Allow` header is the responsibility of this function.